canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 ### What are Kata Containers?

-[Kata Conainers][kata_containers] is an open source project focused on improving the security and isolation of container technologies.
+[Kata Containers][kata_containers] is an open source project focused on improving the security and isolation of container technologies.
 By running on a shared kernel, containers are usually considered to be less secure than traditional virtual machines.
-Kata Containers allow launching container workloads inside of lightweight VMs which seamlessly plug into the existing container ecosystems, such as Kubernetes.
+Kata Containers allow launching container workloads inside of lightweight VMs which seamlessly plug into the existing container ecosystem, such as Kubernetes.

 ### In this tutorial you will learn how to:

-- Deploy Kata Containers extension in a Charmed Kubernetes cluster
+- Deploy the Kata Containers extension in a Charmed Kubernetes cluster
 - Use Kata runtime to launch container workloads

 ### You will need:

 * A Charmed Kubernetes cluster deployed on bare metal
-* The `kubectl` CLI client which you can install from the [snap store][kubectl]
+* The `kubectl` client which you can install from the [snap store][kubectl]

 If you do not have an access to a Charmed Kubernetes cluster, you can easily get one up and running based on the following [tutorial][kubernetes_charmed_tutorial].

-For the purpose of this tutorial we will use the kubernetes-core [bundle][kubernetes_core], however, you can use any other bundle that fits for your needs.
-We will also use AWS as a provider.
+For the purpose of this tutorial we will use the [kubernetes-core bundle][kubernetes_core], however, you can use any other bundle that fits your needs.
+We will use AWS as a provider.

 positive
 : Since Kata Containers uses QEMU/KVM to launch VMs for containers, it is really important that your Charmed Kubernetes cluster is deployed on bare metal.
-You can use the `i3.metal` instance type when deploying on AWS or any other local provider that supports bare metal provisionins (e.g. [MAAS][maas] or [VMware vSphere][vmware]).
+You can use the `i3.metal` instance type when deploying on AWS or any other local provider that supports bare metal provisioning (e.g. [MAAS][maas] or [VMware vSphere][vmware]).

 ## Prepare the kubectl client

 Duration: 2:00

-Before we get started, we have to prepare configs for the `kubectl` client, so that it could be able to talk to our Charmed Kubernetes cluster.
-Please follow the listing below to complete all necessary steps:
+Our first step is to prepare the config file for `kubectl`, so that it will be able to talk to our Charmed Kubernetes cluster.

-First of all, make sure that you Charmed Kubernetes cluster is in a healthy state.
-Run `juju status` command from the terminal and make sure that all applications and units are in the `active` state:
+Make sure that your Charmed Kubernetes cluster is in a healthy state.
+Run the `juju status` command from the terminal and make sure that all applications and units have the `active` status:

 ```bash
 $ juju status